-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2945 C1 Total first-time, first-year (freshman) women who applied 5631 C1 Total first-time, first-year (freshman) men who were admitted 2204 C1 Total first-time, first-year (freshman) women who were admitted 4125 C1 Total full-time, first-time, first-year (freshman) men who enrolled 334 C1 Total part-time, first-time, first-year (freshman) men who enrolled 3 C1 Total full-time, first-time, first-year (freshman) women who enrolled 614 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6
+Total first-time, first-year (freshman) men who applied 2964 Total first-time, first-year (freshman) women who applied 5676 Total first-time, first-year (freshman) men who were admitted 2294 Total first-time, first-year (freshman) women who were admitted 4242 Total full-time, first-time, first-year (freshman) men who enrolled 427 Total part-time, first-time, first-year (freshman) men who enrolled 4 Total full-time, first-time, first-year (freshman) women who enrolled 647 Total part-time, first-time, first-year (freshman) women who enrolled 5 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled